secureblue/secureblue/.github/ISSUE_TEMPLATE/bug_report.md

  - `rpm-ostree status` contents

 **For all images**
-- Confirm you cannot repro on a uBlue base image
+- Confirm you cannot repro on a quay.io/fedora-ostree-desktops base image